WrestleMania X8: Aftermath

 After WrestleMania, the WWF board of directors made their final decision over the control of the company.
 Due to the personal conflicts between Mr. McMahon and Ric Flair resulting in bad business for the company, Linda McMahon proposed a brand extension, essentially splitting the entire WWF roster into two separate entities, named after their two major television shows, Raw and SmackDown!.
 Vince took control of the SmackDown! brand, while Flair controlled the Raw brand.
 A draft was held where each owner would get a total of thirty picks between the wrestlers.
 The draft was held on the March 25 episode of Raw, while the brand extension officially began on April 1.

-Triple H's feud with Stephanie McMahon would conclude on the March 25 episode of Raw, when he defeated her and Chris Jericho in a triple threat match for the WWF Undisputed Championship.
+Triple H's feud with Stephanie McMahon would conclude on the March 25 episode of Raw, when he defeated her and Chris Jericho in a triple threat match for the Undisputed WWF Championship.
 By pinning her, Stephanie was forced to leave the WWF in accordance with the match stipulations.
-Triple H's feud with Jericho would continue, with both Jericho and The Undertaker interfering with Triple H's championship match at Backlash against Hollywood Hulk Hogan and costing him the WWF Undisputed Championship.
+Triple H's feud with Jericho would continue, with both Jericho and The Undertaker interfering with Triple H's championship match at Backlash against Hollywood Hulk Hogan and costing him the Undisputed WWF Championship.
 Triple H would finish his feud with Jericho in a Hell in a Cell match at Judgment Day, and later challenged The Undertaker for the WWE Undisputed Championship at King of the Ring, but lost after interference from the returning Rock.

 After the reaction during his return match, Hollywood Hulk Hogan was quickly turned face.
 Until the brand extension separated both parties, The Rock and Hogan feuded with Kevin Nash and Scott Hall, with Nash and Hall having had expelled Hogan from the nWo.
 On the final SmackDown! before the brand extension, the team of The Rock, Hogan and Kane defeated Nash, Hall and returning nWo member X-Pac in a six-man tag match.
 The Rock left shortly after the WWF draft for three months to go on a media tour to promote his movie, The Scorpion King.